 The BBB eventually ruled the complaint unresolved given the fact that Sears' claims division is separate and suggested small claims court.
 However, given that the company is in Illinois and I'm in RI, this didn't make much sense for me.
 So, I'm left getting 50% of the damages and venting on this site.
 I have since found other postings from people who had the exact same damage and I just hope enough people read this that it doesn't happen to more people.
 It seems very clear that Sears has no plans of making an effort to prevent it at their level.

 3333 BEVERLY ROAD, HOFFMAN ESTATES, IL 60179 -- Another example of the 'lack of quality' throughout the entire Sears infrastructure.
 I'm thinking that Sears as we know many others have outsourced to a foreign country their Customer Service, taking jobs away from Americans and then treating their customers as slime.
-This is the exact email I received yesterday.
-I did not change any of the spelling or grammar, I don't believe there is any possibility there could less professionalism and quality in this response.
+The exact email I received yesterday -- I don't believe there is any possibility there could less professionalism and quality in the response.

 Called customer service on Tuesday, October 16, 2007 and was told that remainder of order was cancelled.
 I requested refund of my money to my checking account on this date and was told it would be refunded within five business days.
 That should have been no later than Wednesday, October 24, 2007.
 I did not take down the name of the representative, but she was very pleasant and courteous.